 LinkedIn it is something like Facebook for your career.
-Despite the fact that almost everyone has heard about this social platform, many people still do not know how to use LinkedIn and what benefit from it for themselves and their business they could get.
+Despite the fact that almost everyone has heard about this social platform, many people still don’t know how to use LinkedIn and what benefit from it for themselves and their business they could get.

 LinkedIn is like a modern networking event, a peer-to-peer conference where you meet other professionals not in person but online, has a small talk about what you do, learn about others and exchange electronic business cards.
 It is suitable for anyone who is interested in developing their professional skills or looking for new career opportunities.